nicho92/MtgDesktopCompanion/README.md

 Need to have Java >=23 installed : https://www.oracle.com/technetwork/java/javase/downloads/index.html

-and java.exe is in your PATH : [HOW TO](https://www.baeldung.com/java-home-on-windows-mac-os-x-linux)
+and java is in your PATH : [HOW TO](https://www.baeldung.com/java-home-on-windows-mac-os-x-linux)